GfSE/SpecIF/tutorials/11_Excel-Specification.md

 ### Resources
 Resources represent an artefact, e.g. a model element or a requirement.
-Additionally a file name may contain the type of model elements, which is specified in square brackets, e. g.
-"Produktname [IREB:Requirement].xslx".
-The specified file here is representing requirements.
-System interpretable terms are found in the SpecIF vocabulary in this case for the model element **resources**.
+Additionally a file name may specify the *type* of the contained model elements in brackets: e.g. "Produktname (Requirement).xslx" would specify *requirements*.
+Unfortunately SpecIF vocabulary terms cannot be used with domain name, because a DOS/Windows and Linux filename may not contain a colon (':').
+Instead, use the vocabulary term without domain name in this case.

 ### Properties
 Attributes use the term 'properties'